Metrics quickstart

 button. - After importing the dashboard, define the Prometheus data source to use and finish the import process.

-variable to match the name of the desired policy.
+variable to match the required policy's name.

 You should be able to see the dashboard similar to this: